biscayan/TIL/Research/paper.md

 - Active Learning for Convolutional Neural Networks: A Core-Set Approach
 - An overview of Multi-Task Learning in Deep Neural Networks
 - Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift
+- data2vec: A General Framework for Self-supervised Learning in Speech, Vision and Language
 - Deep Compression: Compressing Deep Neural Networks with Pruning, Trained Quantization and Huffman Coding
 - Distilling the Knowledge in a Neural Network
 - Domain-Adversarial Training of Neural Networks